annayqho/TheCannon/docs/source/index.rst

 and provide code and tutorials for the community.
 If you have any questions, please don't hesitate to contact `Anna Ho`_ (ah@astro.caltech.edu).
-In the meantime, begin at the Introduction, linked below in the Table of Contents.
+To learn about *The Cannon*, begin at the Introduction.
+If you know all about it and want to get straight to using the code, begin at Getting Started.

 Table of Contents